Top 35 best value

 Schools & Colleges

-The University is divided into 12 schools and colleges: the College of Arts and Sciences, the College of Business, the College of Engineering and Applied Sciences, the Graduate School, the School of Journalism, the School of Marine and Atmospheric Sciences, the School of Professional Development, and the five health sciences schools: Dental Medicine, Health Technology and Management, Medicine, Nursing and Social Welfare.
+The University is divided into 13 schools and colleges: the College of Arts and Sciences, the College of Business, the College of Engineering and Applied Sciences, the Graduate School, the School of Journalism, the School of Marine and Atmospheric Sciences, the School of Professional Development, and the six health sciences schools: Dental Medicine, Health Technology and Management, Medicine, Nursing, Social Welfare, and the new School of Pharmacy and Pharmaceutical Sciences.

 The College of Arts and Sciences offers degree programs in fine arts and humanities, in biological and physical sciences, in mathematics and in social and behavioral sciences.
 In addition to departmental majors, special interdisciplinary majors using the resources of two or more departments are offered, as well as programs leading to provisional certification in secondary education.
 Learn more